 5.40.1 General

 Subject to operator policy and national/regional regulations, 5GS provides Disaster Roaming service (e.g. voice call and data service) for the UEs from PLMN(s) with Disaster Condition.
-The UE shall attempt Disaster Roaming only if:
+The UE supporting Disaster Roaming shall attempt Disaster Roaming only if:

 - no other PLMN is available except for PLMNs in the UE's forbidden PLMNs list;